 HC Sparta Prague plays at the O2 Arena in the city and you can purchase tickets to matches online, if this is something that interests you.

 Even if you’re not a huge hockey fan, it can be a fun insight into one of the most popular national pastimes in the Czech Republic.
 This is also a fun way to get a more local experience in Prague that plenty of visitors to the city don’t get the opportunity to see.

 Where to Stay in Prague

 Miss Sophie’s Downtown – This boutique hotel located in Centrally located in the New Town is an excellent place to choose from when visiting the Czech Capital in the winter months.
-They have a number of chic, comfortable and cosy rooms available and a wonderful location for exploring all that Prague has t offer.
+They have a number of chic, comfortable and cosy rooms available and a wonderful location for exploring all that Prague has to offer.
 Click here to check their availability

 Grand Hotel Bohemia – For those on the hunt for a luxury option during their winter stay in Prague, this hotel is a fantastic choice.
 Located in the city centre within easy reach of the top attractions of the Czech capital, they have a range of elegant rooms to choose from, an on-site restaurant and bar and they even include breakfast each morning.
 Click here to check their availability

-Hostel One Miru – If you’re travelling solo or visiting Prague on a tight budget, this small hostel located in the lovely Vinohrady neighbourhood is a great choice for a winter escape.
+Onefam Miru – If you’re travelling solo or visiting Prague on a tight budget, this small hostel located in the lovely Vinohrady neighbourhood is a great choice for a winter escape.
 They have both private rooms and dorm beds available and a wonderful location for exploring the city.
 Click here to check their availability

 Though it can be cold, visiting Prague in winter is also a great idea.
 There is a lot to do and the reduction in tourist crowds make it an appealing option.